ztyyLV/web-twain-docs/info/api/Addon_OCRPro.md

      */
     GetText(): number;
     /**
-     * Return the coordinates for the rectangle that contains the specified letter.
+     * Return the coordinates in pixels for the rectangle that contains the specified letter.
 The coordinates are in the sequence of "left,top,right,bottom" like "121,125,123,143".
      */
     GetLetterRect(): string;
 }